NaveenkumarNatarajan/Javascript-Map-Reduce-and-Filter/README.md

 Like map() it traverses the array from left to right invoking a callback function on each element.
 The returned value must be a boolean identifying whether the element will be kept or discarded.
 After all elements have been traversed filter() returns a new array with all elements that returned true

-Download and try examples !
+Fork and try these simple examples !